teknopaul/generation-x/README.md

 # Example

 This example code creates a bootstrap HTML page.
-Generation-X is perhaps better suited to genreating XML but the HTML schema should be familiar so it should be easy to see from this exmaple what the intention of the code is.
+Generation-X is perhaps better suited to genreating XML but the HTML schema should be familiar so it should be easy to see from this example what the intention of the code is.
+N.B. _select()_ is using XPaths and _create()_ is useing xGenPaths.

     XGen xGen = XGenFactory.newInstance();
     xGen.setOutputMethod("html");